apace7/local_volume_database/docs/source/usage.rst

 Citations to database and citations to the LVDB input
 -----------------------------

 The LVDB is set up to enable citations to the analysis and papers that serves as input to the LVDB.
 All reference columns (**ref_**) follow the same format of author last name (removed of special characters) + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
 There is a BibTeX file (`table/lvdb.bib <https://github.com/apace7/local_volume_database/blob/main/table/lvdb.bib>`_) with BibTeX entries from ADS with the key matching the LVDB reference column.
 There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains many of the input papers to the LVDB (with the goal to eventually contain all papers in the LVDB).
-Papers replaced in the future will likely not be removed.
+Papers replaced in the future will not be removed.
 The example notebook `example_notebooks/example_latex_citations.ipynb/ <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_latex_citations.ipynb>`_ contains an example of creating a latex table with citations using the LVDB.

 As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns.
 Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ can be used to create bibtex files.